asonolet/medcoupling-v10/README.md

 The recommended approach to compile is to use SALOME official package manager (SAT).
 SAT will install MEDCoupling dependencies such as HDF5 and MEDFile, depending on the requested configuration (native or not).

+### Using aleady compiled hdf5 and medfile

+Use the following `cmake` variables:
+- medfile_ROOT: "xxx/INSTALL/medfile",
+- "hdf5_ROOT": "xxx/INSTALL/hdf5",
+- "CMAKE_BUILD_WITH_INSTALL_RPATH": "ON"